-This Type II pyrethroid-containing product is used for the control of adult mosquitoes.
-While habitat management and measures to control immature mosquitoes in water are preferred and most commonly used, the spraying of adult mosquitoes is necessary when biting populations reach critical levels or when a disease-causing agent is present in adult mosquitoes.
-A very fine mist is sprayed into the air since flying mosquitoes must directly contact the pesticide for effective control.
+Fyfanon is used for the control of adult mosquitoes.
+While habitat management and measures to control immature mosquitoes in water are the preferred routine approaches, the spraying of adult mosquitoes is called for when biting populations reach critical levels or when a disease organism is present in adult mosquitoes.
+A very fine mist is sprayed into the air since flying mosquitoes must directly contact the pesticide in order for it to be effective.

-How can I reduce my exposure to deltamethrin?
+How can I avoid exposure to Fyfanon?

-Because of the very small amounts of active ingredients released per acre, the risk to the general public from the use of Type II pyrethroid-containing products is minimal.
-Avoiding exposure is always the safest course of action.
+Risk to the general public from the use of Fyfanon is minimal.
+Avoiding exposure is always the safest course of action, particularly for populations that may be at higher risk such as pregnant women, children, the elderly and those with chronic illnesses.
 Any possible exposure risk can be reduced by following some common sense actions:

-- Pay attention to notices about spraying found through newspapers, websites, automated telephone messages, or distributed by municipal, county or state agencies. - Plan your activities to limit time spent outside during times of possible pesticide treatments. - Move your pets, their food, and water dishes inside during ULV applications.
-Also bring clothing and children's toys inside. - Stay away from application equipment, whether or not it is in use. - Whenever possible, remain indoors with windows closed, window air conditioners on non-vent (closed to the outside air), and window fans turned off during spraying. - Avoid direct contact with surfaces still wet from pesticide spraying.
-Do not allow children to play in areas that have been sprayed until they have completely dried (approximately one hour). - If you must remain outdoors, avoid eye and skin contact with the spray.
+- Pay attention to notices about spraying found through newspapers, websites, automated telephone messages or distributed by municipal, county or state agencies. - Plan your activities to limit time spent outside during times of possible pesticide treatments. - Move children's toys out of application areas. - Move animals and their food and water dishes out of application areas. - Stay away from application equipment, whether in use or not. - Whenever possible, remain indoors with windows closed and with window air conditioners on non-vent (closed to the outside air) and window fans turned off during spraying. - Avoid direct contact with surfaces that are still wet from pesticide spraying.
+Do not allow children to play in areas that have been sprayed until they have completely dried (approximately one hour).

+If you must remain outdoors, avoid eye and skin contact with the spray.
 If you get spray in your eyes or on your skin, immediately flush and rinse with water.

-What are the symptoms of exposure to deltamethrin?
+What are the symptoms of exposure to Fyfanon?

-Symptoms of over-exposure can include irritation to skin and eyes.
-The chance of experiencing these symptoms of over-exposure with proper use is low.
-You should contact your physician, other medical providers, or the New Jersey Poison Information and Education System (NJPIES) at 1-800-222-1222 if you experience these symptoms following a pesticide spraying.
+Symptoms of exposure can include headache, nausea, dizziness, excessive sweating, salivation, excessive tearing and a runny nose.
+The chance of experiencing these symptoms of exposure with proper use is low.
+You should contact your physician, other medical providers or the New Jersey Poison Information and Education System (NJPIES) at 1-800-222-1222 if you experience these symptoms following a pesticide spraying.
+Bring this sheet with you if you visit a physician or other medical provider.

-How long will deltamethrin last in the environment?
+How long will Fyfanon last in the environment?